Rakshithac183/test-cl-docs/README.md

 **7. Blockquotes:** To create a blockquote, add one **>** (greater than symbol) in the beginning of a paragraph.

-For instance, the sentence `> I love Blockquotes.` will render the output as below:
+For instance, the sentence `> Important: I love Blockquotes.` will render the output as below:

-> I love Blockquotes.
+> Important: I love Blockquotes.

 Blockquotes can also be nested, which is call **Nested Blockquotes**.
 Add two **>>** (greater than symbol) in the beginning of the paragraph you want to nest.